-Uncertainty about the future is another barrier for many gym members.
-They don’t know if more lockdowns will happen and whether they’ll be able to fully use their membership.
+Uncertainty about the future can be another barrier for many gym members.
+In some countries, they don’t know if more lockdowns will happen and whether they’ll be able to fully use their membership.
 So, be as flexible with membership commitments as possible.

 Short term gym memberships or studio session bundles can help.
 They directly address the objections around commitment and uncertainty.

 All gyms face a challenge in getting members to return.
 But these five approaches can help you address client concerns and misgivings.
-Demonstrating your cleanliness, offering day passes, showcasing staff stories, being open, and staying flexible will all have a positive effect on retention.
+Understanding their reasoning, emailing them regularly, offering day passes, creating a sales script, and staying flexible will all have a positive effect on retention.

 Fitness Business Templates & More

 Our ready-made templates make it quicker, cheaper, and easier to promote your fitness business.
 They can improve the effectiveness of your sales and marketing campaigns.
 If you aren’t an experienced marketer, then templates also provide a useful guide for you to follow.